cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/cards.md

 ### Mass exporting and importing cards

-Select the "export" icon from the toolbar in order to start selecting caeds from the list for export.
+Open the menu by tapping the three vertical dots and select "Export" in order to start start selecting cards from the list for export.
 All selected cards will be exported as a single zip archive.

-Similarly, a zip archive with card images can be imported in order to add all of them to CloudpilotEmu.
+Similarly, a zip archive with card images can be imported ba adding it in order to add all of them to CloudpilotEmu.
 Note that you will not be prompted to change the card names or settings during import in this case - you'll have to make any adjustments afterwards.
 In addition, no file system check will be performed on the imported cards - they will be checked when they are used for the first time.

 **WARNING:** Mass export and import can consume a lot of memory and may crash the browser if the available memory is exceeded.